 Human Factors Engineering Education and Training Program Information

-Explore degree programs for those who want to study human factors engineering.
-This article includes educational prerequisites, program coursework and popular career options.
+Explore degree programs for students who want to study human factors engineering.
+Get info about educational prerequisites, program coursework and popular career options in this field.

 Individuals who are studying human factors and ergonomics in engineering focus on the functional and physical relationships between humans and engineering design.
 Programs available at the bachelor's, master's and doctoral degree levels combine structured courses with practical, hands-on application and research.
-Digital design, analytical methods and human factors research are some examples of program coursework.
+Digital design, analytical methods and human factors research are some examples of course topics.
 Students of higher-level programs could also be required to complete design or dissertation projects.
-Such degrees could translate to careers such as research assistants, human factors or industrial engineers, or university professors.
+Such degrees could translate to jobs such as research assistants, human factors or industrial engineers, or university professors.

 Bachelor of Science in Human Factors and Ergonomics Degree Program Overview